Do you want get rich? Invest long-term

 Even if he invested 1000 euros per year for the next 30 years, he won’t be able to catch up to Ms. Smart.
 Despite investing 30,000 euros (which is three times more than the money invested by Ms. Reason), only € 122,346 (nearly € 50,000 less), will be waiting for him for retirement.

-To overcome the missed 10 years of investment, he would have to invest up to EUR 1400 a year, or approximately EUR 117 a month, over the next 30 years.
+To catch up on the missed 10 years of investment, he would have to invest up to EUR 1400 a year, or approximately EUR 117 a month, over the next 30 years.
 To achieve the same result as Ms. Smart does with investment of EUR 10 000, he would have to save and invest up to EUR 42 000.

 Who will be the first trillionaire?